Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 • fit logically and grammatically with the stem,

-• could be more simply, clearly or concisely,
+• could be more simple, clearly or concise,

-• are so inclusive that they logically eliminate any other option from being a possible answer.
+• are so inclusive that they logically remove any other choice from being a possible answer.

 Consider whether the key